stadium-software/accordion/README.md

 1. Drag the Global Script called "Accordion" into the Page.Load event handler
 2. Provide values for the scripts input parameters
    1. ClassName: The classname of the accordion parent container (e.g. stadium-accordion)
-   2. Headings: A lits of headings containing the accordion header text
+   2. Headings: A lits of headings containing the accordion header text (you can use a *List* control and pass that in or just provide a Javascript array directly instead)
    3. OpenFirst: A boolean to define if the accordion's first section will initially be shown open
    4. OpenMultiple: A boolean to define if multiple accordion sections can be opened at the same time